 - Increase transparency between management and teams

-- Create a greater sense of shared accountability, transparency and purpose
+- Create a greater sense of shared accountability and purpose

 This all sounds great, but you shouldn’t have to expend extra effort and resource to measure how you’re actually doing against your goals.
 The whole idea of OKRs is to keep things simple.
-To make the whole thing effortless – so everyone is clear on what’s expected of them and how they’re doing against those expectations – try using one of these intuitive OKR tools.
+To make the whole thing effortless—so everyone is clear on what’s expected of them and how they’re doing against those expectations—enlist the help of an intuitive OKR tool.
 Since you can set OKRs for almost any part of your performance, there are a lot of different niches these tools cover.

 CultureAmp helps you uncover crucial relationships between performance and engagement, turning insights into high-impact actions to create an ideal employee experience.
 It breaks down what high performing individuals have in common and pulls actionable insights throughout an employee’s time with the business.
 This then helps you set up common goals for all your team to work towards.